"We're not just fighting flood... we're fighting time itself! And I'm gonna win!"

-- Also during his brief reign of terror, he uses some of The Master's quotes.
-Guess who also shows up a few episodes later?
+- Also during his brief reign of terror, he uses some of the Master's quotes.
+Guess who also shows up in the next episode?

 - When Adelaide heads into her house we see her draw her pistol.
 Had the Doctor been paying attention to her instead of ranting to himself, he might have stopped her from killing herself.
 Then again, if he had been paying attention to her at all he would have realised how distraught she was and possibly got the idea that going A God Am I on her was a bad idea.

 - Forgot I Could Change the Rules: Inverted/deconstructed.
 The Doctor really can't change the rules, at least without causing seven kinds of hell to break loose, but he temporarily forgets this.